Shahr-e Naw: Economy

 Ariana Afghan Airlines's corporate headquarters are in Shahr-e Naw.
 Kam Air has a ticketing office in the Kabul Business Centre in Shāre Naw.
 At one time the facility housed the airline's head office.
 Safi Airways also had its head office in Shahr-e Naw.

 Government and infrastructure

 Arg, which is the former presidential palace of Afghanistan, is located in the southeastern part of Shahr-e Naw.
 The Shahr-e Naw Park is located in the northwestern part.
-The Kabul Serena Hotel, Jamhuriat Hospital, Abdul Rahman Mosque are also in Shahr-e Naw.
+The Kabul Serena Hotel, Jamhuriat Hospital and Abdul Rahman Mosque are also in Shahr-e Naw.

 Education

-The Lycee Esteqlal is located in Shahr-e Naw.
+The Lycee Esteqlal, a Franco-Afghan school and one the most prestigious in the country, is located in Shahr-e Naw.
 The Deutsche Schule Kabul was also there.

 Postal code

 The area's government postal code is 1003.